 The man in the weighing chair is supposed to be a portrait of Sanctorius Sanctorius himself.
 The British Library‘s version of this is missing its frontispiece.
-I have not included a lot of information about Sanctorius or Vlacq, because if you follow the links and tags you will find it.
-I will just say that I was reluctant to include a picture of a book published by Vlacq, who was a mathematician as well as a publisher, and published a book of logarithm tables.
+I was reluctant to include a picture of a book published by Vlacq, who was a mathematician as well as a publisher, and published a book of logarithm tables.
 How well I remember throwing my log tables into the bin as I left the maths O level exam hall.
 (Why did I assume I’d passed?)

 I enjoy using the British Library‘s Incunabula Short Title Catalogue (ISTC).
 If you know Le Marche, try typing in the name of a comune and see what comes up.
 Ostra Vetere has 80 incunabula.
 That’s about one for 42 inhabitants.
 You can also find some amusement in seeing what other large and famous libraries have copies of little Ostra Vetere’s books: Bodley and the British Library have copies of Marchesinus’ 1489 Mammotrectus.